 - Cashew mayo will last for 1 week in the fridge as well.

 - Substitute silken tofu for cashews for a nut-free option.

 - Use a gluten-free bun or gluten-free bread if avoiding grains.

-- Substitute store-bought vegan mayo to save time in the event you don't wish to make your own ( but homemade is oh so much better).
+- Substitute store-bought vegan mayo to save time if you don't wish to make your own ( but homemade is much better).

 Hi!
 My name is Kathy, I am a retired high school English teacher & vegan enthusiast and blogger.
 My entire blog is fully plant-based vegan.
 I truly believe what we eat & how we live determines our health & the preservation of our planet! 🙂